akiramcphee/smart_wearable_tech/README.md

 ## 1. Aims:

-- The sensor and software package will be designed to analyse vocalisations of the NATO phonetic alphabet, rather than the entirely of the English language.
+- The sensor and software package will be designed to classify vocalisations of the NATO phonetic alphabet, rather than the entirely of the English language.

 ## 2. Overview